Who should buy final expense insurance?

 What are considered final expenses?

-While the funeral and related costs come to mind as final expenses, there may be others.
-They can include medical bills, debts, long or short-term care expenses that were outstanding when the insured died, and any other expenses left behind.
+Funeral and related costs are the main final expenses.
+Others may include medical bills, debts, long or short-term care expenses that were outstanding when the insured died, and any other expenses left behind.